You’re ready to get serious and make your startup “official.” But how do you start?

 Finally, we did not cover everything here.
 We did not discuss the perpetual existence of corporations, and we barely touched on the distribution of returns, tax treatment, and employee ownership.
 I encourage first time founders to get input from their networks and seek out trusted advisors as you get started.
 There is a wealth of knowledge out there and different opinions.
 Get informed and make the best choice for you and your startup.

-The next installment of this First Time Founder Series will discuss founder stock.
+The next installment of this First Time Founders Series will discuss founder stock.